jqhoogland/remark-tangle/docs/reference.md

    - `50` would hide the decimal point, etc.

 Behind the scenes, the display number is converted to a "format specifier" similar (but not exactly the same) as [printf-style strings in C](https://www.cplusplus.com/reference/cstdio/printf/):
-- `%d` for a signed decimal integer (e.g., `1`, `1000`, `0`)
+- `%d` for a signed decimal integer (e.g., `1`, `1000`, `0`).
-- `%'d` to display large decimal integers with a comma or period every 3 decimal places (depending on locale) (e.g., `1`, `1,000`, `0`)
+- `%'d` to display large decimal integers with a comma or period every 3 decimal places (depending on locale) (e.g., `1`, `1,000`, `0`).
-- `%.xf` for a signed float with `x` digits after the decimal point.
-  (e.g., `%.2f->1.0`, `%.1f->1000.0`, `%.0f->0.`)
+- `%.xf` for a signed float with `x` digits after the decimal point (e.g., `%.2f->1.0`, `%.1f->1000.0`, `%.0f->0.`).
-- `%'.xf` to combine the previous two.
+- `%'.xf` combines `%'d` and `%.xf`.
 - `%s` for a string of characters (useful with, e.g, the select input).

 If you want, you can skip inputting a default value, and use one of these format specifiers directly.
 (E.g., `[%d calories](calories_per_day)`).
-You might consider doing this specifically for output definitions or references where it quickly becomes tedious to find the right numbers.
-Still, I recommend you include a default value as a fallback when Model-Driven Markdown is unavailable.
+This will save you time with output definitions or references where it quickly becomes tedious to compute or look up the right numbers.
+The only disadvantage is that you'll lose a fallback valuee when Model-Driven Markdown is unavailable.

-To make this easier, I've included a little helper function (TODO) that takes a Model-Driven Markdown file and replaces all explicit format specifiers with their default values.
-Then, while writing, you can use the easier format strings and avoid having to do any calculations beforehand, then before publishing, you can run the helper function, so that the published document has appropriate fallback values.
+> To make this easier, I've included a little helper function (TODO) that takes a Model-Driven Markdown file and replaces all explicit format specifiers with their default values.
+While writing, you can use the easier format specifiers, then before publishing, you can run the helper function, so the published document has appropriate fallback values.

 ## Customizing Notation